epistrephein/rarbg/README.md

 ## Usage

-This gem exposes all API methods available from torrentapi which are documented [here](https://torrentapi.org/apidocs_v2.txt).
+This gem wraps all API methods available from torrentapi which are documented [here](https://torrentapi.org/apidocs_v2.txt).

 Authentication token is automatically generated on first request, stored with timestamp and renewed every 800 seconds.